The Doctor sighed and looked at the starfield stretched

 came down from the high platform, flushed with exercise and enjoyment

 with his friends.
-Dominique prepared a simple supper for them and they
+Dominique prepared a simple supper and they ate together

-began to deepen and lamps were lit around the village.
-He kissed her cheek
+and lamps were lit around the village.
+He kissed her cheek and shook hands

-and shook hands with The Doctor and climbed up to his own sleeping place,
+with The Doctor and climbed up to his own sleeping place, a smaller hut

-were portraits.
-One, was her late husband who had made some of the intervening
+was of her late husband who had made some of the intervening years less

-years less lonely for her.
-The other was of himself.
-The two portraits
+lonely for her, the other was of himself.
+The two portraits hung either

 “I thought I was doubly alone,” she said.
 “But you are